mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="ListView.TextColor" .color} *TextColor*
 : The text color of the `ListView` items.

+{:id="ListView.TextColorDetail" .color} *TextColorDetail*
+: Specifies the color of the secondary text in a ListView layout

 {:id="ListView.TextSize" .number} *TextSize*
 : Specifies the `ListView` item's text font size

+{:id="ListView.TextSizeDetail" .number} *TextSizeDetail*
+: Specifies the ListView item's secondary-text font size

 {:id="ListView.Visible" .boolean} *Visible*
 : Specifies whether the `ListView` should be visible on the screen.
 Value is `true`{:.logic.block}